Xu-Justin/DeepFaceDrawing/README.md

     --device cuda
 ```

 **NOTES: This training process requires large GPU memory allocations, it is recommended to have at least 8GB of GPU memory to perform the training process.
-Please consider to decrease the number of batch size if your have insufficient GPU memory.**
+Please consider to decrease the number of batch size if you have insufficient GPU memory.**

 ## Model Weight